aredn/documentation/arednGettingStarted/node_admin.rst

 LAN to WAN
   The default value is ``enabled`` which allows devices on your node's LAN to access your node's WAN network.
 Setting this value to ``disabled`` will prevent LAN devices from accessing the WAN, which means that your LAN hosts will not be able to reach the Internet even if your node has Internet access via its WAN.
 You may need to disable WAN access if your device needs to be connected to two networks at once, such as an Ethernet connection to your node as well as a wifi connection to a local served agency network.

+LAN to 44Net
+  The default value is ``enabled`` which provides a 44Net route for any LAN device on your node, even if your default route is disabled.

 LAN default route
   Your node's DHCP server will provide routes to its LAN devices so they can access any available networks.
 A default route is required for WAN access, and that is provided automatically if **LAN to WAN** is *enabled* as discussed above.
 However, some LAN devices (such as certain IP cameras) may not support DHCP option 121, so they will require a default route in order to access the mesh network.
 Setting this value to ``enabled`` will provide a default route to those devices.
 If a LAN device is connected to two networks at once, such as an Ethernet connection to your node as well as a wifi connection to a local served agency network, care should be taken to understand how the device will deal with default routes for more than one network.
 The default value is ``disabled`` and you should not enable it unless you have a special reason to do so.